-You can’t prevent identity fraud if you don’t know what it looks like
+You can’t prevent identity fraud if you don’t know what it looks like.

-Near the start of the movie “This is the End,” Seth Rogen tells his friend that he’s on a cleanse, which means he’s cutting gluten from his diet.
+Near the start of the movie This is the End, Seth Rogen’s character tells his friend that he’s on a cleanse, which means he’s cutting gluten from his diet.
 His friend tells him he doesn’t even know what gluten is.
-Rogen replies that he does, that gluten is anything that’s bad for you.
-Calories are gluten.
-Fat is gluten.
-It’s all gluten.
-Indeed, he doesn’t know what gluten is.
+Rogen’s character replies that gluten is anything that’s bad for you.
+Calories are gluten, fat is gluten—it’s all gluten.
+It’s obvious he doesn’t know what gluten is.

 First Party vs Third Party Fraud

 First-party fraud is when an individual makes a promise of future repayment in exchange for goods or services, without intending to repay.
 Third-party fraud, also known as identity fraud, is when someone submits an account application with fake information or uses stolen information to manipulate an existing account.

 Correctly Identifying Fraud Types is Your First Defense

 If you actually do have a gluten allergy but don’t know where it’s hiding in your diet, you won’t know what to avoid.
 If you don’t know what kind of fraud is hitting you, you can’t defend against it.
 And chances are, if you’re a target of fraud, it’s likely you’re facing more than one kind.
 You don’t take cough medicine for a broken arm, and you don’t send a collection agency after a person whose identity has been stolen—or who doesn’t exist at all.

 We regularly test customers’ and prospects’ data, to demonstrate the lift we get in fraud capture and auto-acceptance.
 Nobody does better than we do because our numbers are just that good.
 And we get those numbers because we build and test our models—across hundreds of banks, fintechs, and other organizations—with larger data sets than anybody else has.
 Yeah, it costs us money, but it’s worth it, and the results speak for themselves, as we keep the customers we get.